Friday, July 31, 2009

 "Hi my name is Justin, and I, too, like to party."

 Ben Affleck role in Good Will Hunting is an suitable allegory for my social life at UCD because both are lacking in substance and depth.
 This isn't to say it hasn't been what I expected for the most part, but I sort of expected my social life to just take off on its own.
 I have met some great people, and I've met my fair share of douchebags (I mean really people, I don't set my standards too high).
 Maybe people are right about transfer students when they say we really have to try harder to get involved with college life.
 Combine this with my comedic bouts of social awkwardness, and you really have a prize-winning recipe for not being the most popular person in the room.
 I really just want to form a few friendships that reach beyond superficiality.
 Also, as long as I have quality I don't mind quantity.
+It is pretty easy in theory: join an IM team, go to parties, whatever.
+Just get out more.
+Not so hard right?

 Enter School.